May 24 in Pop Culture History

 1991 – Thelma and Louise, starring Geena Davis and Susan Sarandon, was released.
 Their car was a 1966 Ford Thunderbird.

-1995 – ABC made the announcement that an episode of All My Children was deleted from broadcast due to the recent Oklahoma City bombing.
-In the storyline a character was supposed to explode a church in which her ex was re-marrying.
+1995 – ABC announced that an episode of All My Children was deleted from broadcast due to the recent Oklahoma City bombing.
+In the storyline, a character was supposed to explode a church where her ex was re-marrying.

 2006 – Taylor Hicks won American Idol season five.